 The yearning to leave daily life far behind and take to the road tempts us all occasionally.
-We dream of driving through the green countryside with spouse or friend beside us, our favorite music playing, and no particular destination in mind.
+We dream of driving through the green countryside with a spouse or friend beside us, our favorite music playing, and no particular destination in mind.
 I hope you will not be too envious when I tell you that recently we did exactly that.
 We jumped into the car and set out.
 The road carried us to the coast between Assos and Edremit on Turkey’s northern Aegean coast, where we let our fancy take us sometimes down to the blue sea of the gulf and sometimes into the foothills of Kaz Dagi, the ancient Mount Ida.

 Our wanderings began at Assos, today known as Behramkale, a serene and picturesque seaside town.
 Fishing boats are moored at the small jetty, and the traditional buildings along the waterfront are hotels, guest houses, and restaurants.
 As we sat in Nazlihan eating delicious fish, we learned from Hilmi Selimoglu that until fifty years ago this building and many others here were used for the storage and sale of acorns that were exported to France and Italy.

 The sun was sinking in the sky and it was nearly time for the famous Assos sunset.
 Watching this magnificent display from the jetty or from the Temple of Athena, we became lost in deep thought.
 This was hardly surprising when we remembered that it was here Aristotle established his first school of philosophy.